 How Virtual Reality (VR) in Mining is Transforming the Industry

-Virtual Reality (VR) has been used by many different industries for almost a decade.
+Almost a decade has passed since Virtual Reality was first used in the many industry include mininig.
 Although adoption has been slow, it is steadily picking up the pace and now VR is becoming an integral part of various industries especially Aviation, Automobile, Nuclear and Mining.

 The dangers of mining operations are very well known .
-Inadequate training is often a root cause for many mining fatalities.
-Hands-on training in an actual mining environment provides only limited real-life opportunities, however virtual reality-based training can expose the workers to real-world working conditions without the associated risks.
-Hence there is a strong demand for Virtual Reality (VR ) in the mining industry, especially for solutions that can help in training the mining operators effectively to improve safety, increase productivity and reduce costs.
+Inadequate training is often the root cause of many mining fatalities.
+Hands-on training in an actual mining environment provides only limited real-life opportunities.
+However, virtual reality-based training can expose workers to real-world working conditions without the associated risks.
+Hence there is a strong demand for Virtual Reality in the mining industry, especially for solutions that can help in training mining operators effectively to improve safety.
+Also, increase productivity and reduce costs.

 Virtual Reality (VR) training in mining allows training the entire team of mining operators, workers, managers in order to make the entire mining process safe and more effective.
 Training in VR makes it possible to allow teams to practice their skills before they start working in real-world mining sites.

-By putting on the VR headset , one experiences a virtual environment that is similar to the mining site.
-New trainees and recruits get a better understanding of what is expected of them and how to handle different work situations.
+By putting on a VR headset, one experiences a virtual environment that is similar to a mining site.
+New trainees and recruits gain a better understanding of expectations and how to handle various situations at work.
 They can inspect every part of the site and even interact with the different virtual objects around them which directly leads to higher learning retention and better results.
-Experienced workers get trained on advanced skills and emergency situations.
+Experiential workers learn advanced skills and emergency situations.

-Mining companies in countries like Australia , China , Canada and the United States are using VR as a tool for recreating the mining environment for training and assessment purposes.
-Custom mines developed in virtual environments which are actual replicas of mine sites are being used for accident reconstruction , emergency preparedness and safety training.
+Countries like Australia, China, Canada and the USA are using VR as a tool for recreating the mining environment for training and assessment purposes.
+Custom mines developed in virtual environments, which are actual replicas of mine sites are being used for accident reconstruction, emergency preparedness and safety training.